 In the Second World War, Squires Gate and Stanley Park airfields were aircrew training and bomber manufacturing sites.
 Several thousand (3,841, ref 1) Vickers Wellington bombers were built at sites all over Blackpool.

 Amy Johnson flew her last flight from Blackpool and it is said she often piloted in to visit her sister who lived near Stanley Park.

 After the Second World War, Stanley Park Airfield was closed and Squires Gate became a Hawker Siddeley factory making the Hawker Hunter.
-The Queensland Air Museum contains Hunter XF311 which was built at Blackpool.
+The Queensland Air Museum contains Hunter XF311 which was built at Blackpool in 1955.
 Ref 2 refers to: Contract SP/6ACFT/9817/CB 7a, issued for the second production batch of 100 Hunters to be built by Hawker Aircraft (Blackpool) Ltd. Built at Squires Gate, Blackpool as part of batch XF289 to XF324.
 XF311 was shop number 93.

 After Hunter manufacture ended in the late 1950's another use for the buildings was found in general manufacturing.
 The buildings are surprisingly large and nicely styled.